Student Experience FAQs

 How does doing an honors program prepare me for a professional career?

-CHC Student Answer: The honors core curriculum—with its smaller class sizes, emphasis on active participation, and broad reach—provides students with a strong academic foundation that will enable them to succeed throughout college and beyond in their professional careers.
+The honors core curriculum—with their smaller class sizes, emphasis on active participation, and broad reach—provide students with a strong academic foundation that will enable them to succeed throughout college and beyond in their professional careers.
 Honors professors go out of their way to encourage independent thinking in an open learning environment, while simultaneously cultivating collaborative skills through group discussions and projects.
 Honors research allows honors students to plan and implement out a major project, which is crucial in all fields and careers.
 Honors students spend a lot of time working closely with faculty, fostering professionalism and leadership.
 Moreover, the Campuswide Honors community extends beyond college, with alumni happy to advise new honors graduates.

 What’s special about honors housing?